solid-contrib/information/decision-making-processes.md

 * Providing an updated list of Solid solutions

 ## Powers
 The Solid Team has broad authority to make decisions about Solid.
-For exmaple, they can:
+For example, they can:
 * Formally accept or reject suggestions (usually in the form of a GitHub pull request or issue)
 * Enforce or update the Solid project's code of conduct
 * Manage Solid assets and infrastructure, including the Solid Github organisation and repositories, the bug tracker, mailing lists, conversation channels etc.